 Opening a Portuguese bank account

 You will need to have your NIF number to open a bank account in Portugal.
 To open a bank account, you will also need to have with you a valid ID (passport), proof of address (utility bill in your name), and proof of employment.
-Some of the top banks to consider in Portugal are Millennium BCP, Novo Banco, Banco BPI, and Banco Santander Totta.
+Some of the best and safest banks to consider in Portugal are Millennium BCP, Novo Banco, Banco BPI, and Banco Santander Totta.
 You will also need to present a deposit in many cases, and, for some banks, you will need to have a Portuguese phone number.

 To open a Portuguese bank account, Global Citizen Solution can introduce you to a competent English-speaking banker in Portugal who can open a bank account even before you come to Portugal.